MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 ## Technical considerations

-Selecting the right technology components for a continuously operating cloud-based infrastructure for fraud detection depends on understanding current, and sometimes vague, requirements.
+To select the right technology components for a continuously operating cloud-based infrastructure for fraud detection, you need to understand current, and sometimes vague, requirements.
 The technology choices for this solution are based on considerations that might help you make similar decisions.

 ### Skill sets